MicrosoftDocs/Viva/Viva/goals/projects.md

 - **[Wrike Projects](https://help.ally.io/en/articles/4510436-wrike-projects-in-ally-io)**

-## Best practices when thinking about Projects

-A common mistake when writing Objectives and Key Results (OKRs) is to provide an execution plan instead of signing up for business outcomes.
-Let's take an example; Imagine a fictional organization that is developing a video gaming platform.
-They might have aspirations of taking over the North American video gaming market.
-But their OKRs might look like this:

-**Objective:** Become the best gaming platform in North America.

-- **Key Result:** Ship new version of gaming platform

-- **Key Result:** Deliver social gaming features

-While the organization can certainly achieve these key results, there's no guarantee accomplishing them will result in the objective being achieved.
-They are, at best, steps along the way to achieve your key results.
-In many cases, these steps are necessary before the key results can be achieved, and need to be monitored as much as the key results are.

-In Viva Goals, we call these undertakings Projects - they're the outputs delivered by your organization's execution, whereas the key results are **outcomes**.
-Projects connect the strategic to the tactical by helping you keep track of your execution and making sure there are no bottlenecks.
-Ideally, project progress must *not* roll up to the objective, so you can stay focused on achieving the actual outcomes - the key results.

-Coming back to our fictional organization, here's the same OKR written with projects in the picture:

-**Objective:** Become the best gaming platform in North America.

-- **Key Result:** Achieve 150M Monthly Active Users

-- **Key Result:** Exceed 90% User Retention

-- **Project:** Ship new version of gaming platform

-- **Project:** Deliver social gaming features

-- **Project:** Deliver high speed gaming backbone network

-You can see that the projects aren't results themselves, but the work the company needs to do in order to get to the key results, or maximize their chances of achieving them.
-By showing key results and projects in a single view like this, an organization can have a conversation both about its strategy and the execution needed to get the strategic results.

-### Structuring Objectives, Key Results, and Projects
+## How to structure objectives, key results, and Projects in Viva Goals

-The recommended structure is to have an Objective, with the Key Results and Projects under it.
-This way, you can see the outcomes needed to meet the objective (the key results) and the output needed to achieve those outcomes (the projects).
+The recommended structure for OKRs and projects in Viva Goals is to have key results and projects under the objective.
+This way, you can see the outcomes needed to meet the outcomes (the key results) and the output needed to achieve those outcomes (the projects).
 Projects are always placed after all the objectives and key results at each level of the hierarchy.
-For example:

 :::image type="content" source="../media/goals/viva-goals-structure-objectives-key-results-projects.png" alt-text="Structure Objectives, Key Results, and Projects":::

-### FAQs

-1. How to manually order the tasks of a Project?
+## How to manually order the tasks of a Project

-A: Users can sort the Tasks by *Name*, *Assignee* or *Due Date*.
+Users can sort the tasks by *Name*, *Assignee* or *Due Date*.

 Select either **Name**, **Assignee** or **Due Date** columns to expand the sort options.

 > [!NOTE]
 > This is possible only in the Full View of the Project that contains Tasks.

-2. Can I add a Due Date for a Task that is later than the end date of the Project?
+## How to add a due date for a task within a Project

-A: We can add Tasks to a Project that are due even after the Project Time Period.
+You can add a due date to a task within a project, even if the task is due after the project time period ends.

-For example, if the Project has been created for Q4 2021 (October 2021 to December 2021), the user will be able to add a task with a Due Date of January 2022.
+For example, if the project has been created for Q4 2021 (October 2021 to December 2021), the user will be able to add a task with a due date of January 2022.

 :::image type="content" source="../media/goals/viva-goals-due-date-for-task.png" alt-text="Due date for task":::